 Technical skills are a key part of this career and need to be updated on an ongoing basis, particularly in response to developments in technology.
 These organisations provide a range of technical courses, available on a seminar or distance-learning basis, covering areas such as:

 - editing an in-house production.

-The SfEP also provides courses on developing a successful career as a freelancer and offers several levels of membership: entry-level, intermediate, professional and advanced professional.
+The CIEP also provides courses on developing a successful career as a freelancer and offers several levels of membership: entry-level, intermediate, professional and advanced professional.

 There are a variety of courses so it is important to be selective and strategic in your choice.

-It is also possible to move into a project management role if you are working freelance or a managing/desk editor role if you are based in-house.
+It's also possible to move into a project management role if you're working freelance or a managing/desk editor role if you're based in-house.
 These roles involve managing a publication over a longer period of time and subcontracting or allocating work to copy-editors and indexers.
 Within the largest publishing houses this can be a natural progression, though it is not always the chosen route.
 Other experienced copy-editors have progressed into offering a complete package of editing, typesetting and on-screen layout.

-In-house copy-editors tend to move between jobs frequently during the early years of their career to develop the widest range of experience and contacts as possible.
+If working in-house as a copy-editor you'll move between jobs frequently during the early years of your career to develop the widest range of experience and contacts.
 This is especially important for those considering freelance work in the future.

-Membership offers support and opportunities for professional networking in what can often be an isolated role, such as SfEP's local groups which meet up regularly.
+Whichever route you take, it's advisable to join either CIEP or SYP.
+Membership offers support and opportunities for professional networking in what can often be an isolated role, such as CIEP's local groups which meet up regularly.